 - 1GB hard disk

 Peppermint OS is a cloud-based Linux distribution and comes with cloud & web application management tool.
 And that’s why it is fast and lightweight operating system.
-As most of the fastest Linux distro mentioned in this list, it also based on the Ubuntu 16.04 code base and supports both 32-bit and 64-bit hardware.
-So, the Ubuntu’s familiar can get the benefit of the Peppermint because of the same command line and software repository.
+As most of the fastest Linux distro mentioned in this list, it also based on the Ubuntu 16.04 codebase and supports both 32-bit and 64-bit hardware.
+So, Ubuntu’s familiar can get the benefit of the Peppermint because of the same command line and software repository.

-The Linux desktop environment it uses is Cinnamon desktop environment which is known for its lightweight nature.
+The Linux desktop environment it uses is the Cinnamon desktop environment which is known for its lightweight nature.
 It uses the Nemo file manager which allow smooth management of files over the network.
-As it is hybrid cloud Linux operating system it comes with cloud & web application management tool called ‘Ice’.
+As it is a hybrid cloud Linux operating system it comes with cloud & web application management tool called ‘Ice’.
 It allows web applications to place between the locally installed apps in system menus so that you can work smoothly without distracting.
 So, in this way, it delivers the cloud application to you via (Site-specific browser) SSB’s so they mimic locally installed applications.

-Peppermint OS minmum System requirments
+Peppermint OS minimum System requirements

 - 512MB RAM